ExpediaGroup/graphql-kotlin/website/docs/server/spring-server/spring-graphql-context.md

 }
 ```

-Once your application is configured to build your custom `MyGraphQLContext`, we can then specify it as function argument but it will not be included in the schema.
+Once your application is configured to build your custom `MyGraphQLContext`, you can then specify it as function argument.
 While executing the query, the corresponding GraphQL context will be read from the environment and automatically injected to the function input arguments.
+This argument will not appear in the GraphQL schema.

-For more details see the [Contextual Data documentation](../../schema-generator/execution/contextual-data.md).
+For more details, see the [Contextual Data Documentation](../../schema-generator/execution/contextual-data.md).

 ## Federated Context